chris-gong/flopnite-ue4/README.md

 #### You can, however, compile this project using at least Visual Studio 2017.

 ### Step 1: Download the project
 Simply clone or download the project from here, and make sure everything is extracted (no zip files!)
+If you don't have Visual Studio 2017 (or above) installed, use the provided VS 2017/2019 installer executables that's provided within the _Redist_ folder of your repository.

 ### Step 2: Download the necessary dll and lib files
 This project relied on the amazon gamelift client sdk, which can be found [here](https://github.com/YetiTech-Studios/UE4GameLiftClientSDK).
 You can either download the whole sdk or preferably download just the dll and lib from the ThirdParty folder found [here](https://github.com/YetiTech-Studios/UE4GameLiftClientSDK/tree/master/GameLiftClientSDK/ThirdParty/GameLiftClientSDK/Win64).
 Now go to the `FortniteClone` project in File Explorer, and navigate to the folders Plugins -> GameLiftClientSDK, and create a new folder here.
 Title this folder, "ThirdParty".
 Open this folder, and create a new folder here.
 Title this folder "GameLiftClientSDK".
 Open this folder, and a create another new folder.
 Title this folder *Win64*.
 Open this folder, and copy and paste the dll and lib files downloaded from earlier into this folder.